sematext/logagent-js/docs/index.md

 - bulk inserts to Elasticsearch and [Logsene](http://sematext.com/logsene) / Elasticsearch API
 - JSON, line delimited JSON and YAML to standard output
 - UDP forwarding to rtail server for realtime log view
-- Slack webhook fors notifications
+- Slack webhook for notifications

 ## Deployment options
 - Deployable as a system service: systemd, upstart (Linux), or launchd (Mac OS X)